Skip to content

 I managed to stay focused, following Jenkison’s development as a musician, always challenged with self-reinvention.
 Throughout these incredibly unique albums, I navigated every unanticipated turn with mild fascination, marvel and awe, until all of my feelings matured into a total appreciation of his sound.
 Yes, after admittedly numerous listens, I fell in love with the progression of Squarepusher, eventually doubting, like many others, that he would ever relapse to his [now old-skool] electronic ways.
 But with the release of his fifteenth studio album, my patience finally paid off!

 On Ufabulum Jenkins performs an acrobatic somersault, returning to his roots, while managing to fuse all of the taken detours together.
-The drills and breaks are back; the analog bass and digital effects are back, the synths and acid lines are back; even the titles of the tracks, like “303 Scopem Hard” all but flashback to the ‘original’ Squarepusher!
+The drills and breaks are back; the analogue bass and digital effects are back, the synths and acid lines are back; even the titles of the tracks, like “303 Scopem Hard” all but flashback to the ‘original’ Squarepusher!
 Although the world’s fascination with dubstep does not appear to have deeply penetrated Squarepusher’s sound, the 16-bit arcade style lo-fi bleeps and plops comfortably settle beneath his yesteryear cutting edge sound.

-Jenkins maintains his tongue-in-cheek trance stabs and dark humor IDM just above the surface of serious commitment to intelligent programming and visionary sound design.
+Jenkins maintains his tongue-in-cheek trance stabs and dark humour IDM just above the surface of serious commitment to intelligent programming and visionary sound design.
 The seemingly toy-like melodies on “Unreal Square” get drowned in simplistic drum machine patterns and dehydrating saw-tooth bass, until that almost-familiar lead line draws a parallel between two worlds, builds in a snare roll and ruptures into a cut-up post-break drum’n’bass, connecting one Squarepusher to the other.
 It’s Squarepusher remixing Squarepusher, if you will, combining all of the invented elements of the past, with not yet discovered production of the future.

 The ten-track album, once again released on Warp, had enough ideas to bleed into an accompanying mini EP, Enstrobia, which features three more pieces in the same style, leading me to proclaim that the opener, “Angel Integer” should have been on the actual album.
 I managed to catch Squarepusher’s live performance in New York, and, having purposely not heard the album or read any published reviews prior to the show, I was both, surprised and a little disappointed.
 The latter dissatisfaction came from my long cultivated desire of seeing Jenkinson play live on his bass.
-Instead I found him standing behind a large control surface wearing an LED mapped visor, attempting to connect with his music through a touch screen of visual knobs, and the synchronized blinking of lights behind him.
-That being said, my letdown was quickly dispersed, as I recognized the homecoming of the master, reached into my pocket, and emailed my friend: “he’s back!”
+Instead I found him standing behind a large control surface wearing an LED mapped visor, attempting to connect with his music through a touch screen of visual knobs, and the synchronised blinking of lights behind him.
+That being said, my letdown was quickly dispersed, as I recognised the homecoming of the master, reached into my pocket, and emailed my friend: “he’s back!”